 - Injuries from restraints

 - Post-traumatic stress disorder

-At William G. Kolodner P.A., we understand that a sexual assault can leave you with tangible and intangible injuries that may affect you for the rest of your life.
+At William G. Kolodner Personal Injury Lawyers, we understand that a sexual assault can leave you with tangible and intangible injuries that may affect you for the rest of your life.
 Our Baltimore sexual assault lawyers will aggressively represent you in seeking full compensation for the injuries you have sustained.

 Compensation for Sexual Assault Injuries in Baltimore

 Victims of sexual assault are often left with wide-reaching effects of their assault that may follow them for years.
 Many victims need medical care such as physical treatments, counseling, therapy, and medication to heal from their physical and mental injuries.
 As the victim of sexual assault, the financial burden of your care should be placed on the party or parties responsible for your assault, not you, as you attempt to move forward.

 In a personal injury case for sexual assault, you may be entitled to damages for your injuries.
 These damages are based on your actual economic damages like medical bills and the damages that are harder to quantify like pain and suffering.
 While monetary compensation can’t erase the trauma and pain you have endured, it can help you avoid the financial burden of your assault.

 You may be entitled to compensation for damages such as:

 - Medical expenses including emergency care, ongoing treatment, medication, and counseling

 - Cost to terminate a pregnancy, when applicable